 There’s no inbound marketing success without KPIs–which is why you must adopt a data-driven approach and track how exactly those efforts are performing.
 At each stage of the buyer’s journey, consider using the following metrics to track performance, make improvements (where necessary), and communicate how things are progressing to your client:

 Acquired, relevant backlinks

 Traffic to lead ratio

 Agency Tip: Understand your client’s long-term inbound marketing goals and use this to differentiate between KPIs and metrics.
 After all, reporting on numbers that don’t tie into their strategic objectives may be irrelevant or even elicit unnecessary questions.

 Nowadays, the competition is stiff when it comes to getting user attention.
 That’s why an inbound marketing strategy is non-negotiable when it comes to increasing brand awareness, building trust, and staying one step ahead of the competition.

 It’s nearly impossible to track inbound marketing performance manually across multiple channels, especially when you’ve got a scaling agency and other clients to manage.

-That’s why you need a sustainable, automated reporting tool like AgencyAnalytics.
+That’s why you need a sustainable, automated reporting tool like AgencyAnalytics to pull together all of the most important marketing metrics.
 Say goodbye to pulling all that inbound data from multiple marketing platforms and hello to increased efficiency!

 Through fully customizable dashboards and white-labeled reports, you’ll keep track of your clients’ inbound marketing metrics with ease and accuracy.